 At UWM, adult students and those returning to college after being away for a while have outstanding opportunities to continue their education.
-Check out After After Hours with Admissions.
+One of our events, After Hours with Admissions, was created with your schedule in mind, so be sure to check it out if you are an adult student interested in attending UWM!

 UWM’s extensive program array offers you a wide range of academic options, including hundreds of online and blended courses to accommodate your busy life.
 We offer 23 degree programs that can be completed entirely during evening hours.
 Resources such as the UWM Children’s Center, the Life Impact Program, Military Education Benefits Office and many other support services help adult and returning students keep balance in their lives while earning a degree.